prideout/camera_demo/README.md

 perspective correction.
 Also has an orbit mode for sketchfab-style control.
 Docs and wasm demos at https://github.com/prideout/camera_demo

-# Notes on Orbit mode

-When the controller is in orbit mode, the orientation of the camera is defined by a Y-axis rotation followed by an X-axis rotation.

-φ :: X axis rotation :: constrained   :: applied first  :: how far from equator θ :: Y axis rotation :: unconstrained :: applied second :: how far from prime meridian

-If home_vector is (0,0,1) then eyepos works like this:

-PLEASE VERIFY WITH PYTHON THAT THE FOLLOWING IS ALL TRUE

-x = sin(θ) * cos(φ)
-y = sin(φ)          // the "axis" of planet is the Y axis z = cos(θ) * cos(φ) // because we want Z=1 when θ=φ=0

-θ = atan2(x,z)
-φ = asin(y)

 # TODO for Orbit mode

-- get_current, goto_frame

-- no sphere, just simple rotation about the center point
+- scrolling moves fwd / backwd along the view axes, and does not affect the rotation center

 - dragging both buttons "strafes"; this translates the rotation center as well

-    - scrolling moves fwd / backwd along the view axes, and does not affect the rotation center
+- interpolate_frame for orbit mode

+- refactor magic numbers 100.0 into property: orbit_speed[2]

 # Demo ideas